VARICOSE VEINS

 1)What are varicose veins?

-Varicose veins are enlarged, dilated, tortuous, hypertrophied veins in legs with defunctioning valves.
+Varicose veins are enlarged, dilated, tortuous, hypertrophied veins in legs with defunctioning (weakened) valves.
 The veins affected are the great saphenous vein/short saphenous vein/their tributaries.
-By definition, their size is 4mm and above.
+By definition, varicose veins are 3 mm or more in diameter.

-2)What are the symptoms/problems caused by varicose veins?
+2)What are the symptoms (complaints) caused by varicose veins?

-b)Bleeding from the dilated veins – This is a frightening thing (especially the first time).
-However, tight pressure bandage and limb elevation stops the bleeding in some time.
+b)Bleeding from the dilated veins – This is a scary sight, especially when it occurs for the first time.
+Tight pressure bandage and limb elevation helps control the bleeding.

-c)Pigmentation of the skin around ankle – due to haemosiderin deposits in skin; this is irreversible in majority cases (even after treatment).
+c)Pigmentation of the skin around ankle – This occurs due to haemosiderin deposits in skin, and causes itching.

 3)Why do varicose veins occur?